JKRhb/dtls2/README.md

 - On Android and iOS, libssl has to be bundled with the app.
 - On Linux, libssl is preinstalled or available in most distributions.
+- On Windows, libssl 1.1.1 (`libssl-1_1-x64.dll`) needs to be installed or bundled with the application

 ## Usage